TOXI•CITY. Combinatory Film.

 One of the earliest interactive documentaries, Concealed Narratives was filmed in Ghana 1992-1993, in the year following the formation of its Fourth Republic under then president-elect J.J.
 Rawlings.
 The work concerns ways political narratives are concealed within imagery and performance.
 It was first developed in Macromind Director and Storyspace.
 It was published in HTML form in Cultures In Webs.

 • View: Concealed Narratives.

 • Read: a sample of the author's essay about Concealed Narratives(Visual Studies 2004).

 SWITCHING CODES: Thinking Through Digital Technology In The Humanities and Arts.
 Edited by Roderick Coover and Thomas Bartscherer (University of Chicago Press).

 ESSAYS IN PRINT, WEB AND INTERACTIVE MEDIA

-Click here for more essays, interviews and reflections.
+• Click here for essays, articles and other publications.

 UPCOMING AND RECENT EVENTS